NAYENI-TAGORE/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 ## 📌 Project Overview

-The Automotive Parameter Monitoring System is designed to simulate a vehicle dashboard using the CAN protocol for communication between distributed electronic control units (ECUs).
-Each node collects specific vehicle information and transmits it over the CAN bus to the main dashboard node, where the data is processed and displayed on an LCD.
+The AUTOMOTIVE INFO DISPLAY System is designed to simulate a vehicle dashboard using the CAN protocol for communication between distributed electronic control units (ECUs).
+Each node collects specific information and transmits it over the CAN bus to the main dashboard node, where the data is processed and displayed on an LCD.

 This project demonstrates the implementation of a reliable in-vehicle communication network using embedded systems.